aSzawlowski/LegendOfTheBrave_UnityGame/README.md

 This project is intended for educational and portfolio purposes only.
 Some assets were provided by:
-- Pixel Frog, OOO Superposition Principle Inc.
+- Pixel Frog, OOO Superposition Principle Inc. (only Sprites)
-- Sound design by Adrian Kruszewski and OOO Superposition Principle Inc.
+- Sound design by OOO Superposition Principle Inc. and Adrian Kruszewski

 ---